Flexible sigmoidoscopy for colorectal cancer screening, costs and insurance coverage

 - Can accurately find polyps in the lower part of the colon (where most polyps occur)

-- Not all polyps can be removed during the procedure but they can be biopsied; will need to get a colonoscopy if biopsy is positive for colon cancer
+- Not all polyps can be removed during the procedure but they can be biopsied; will need to get a colonoscopy if biopsy is positive for colorectal cancer

 - Requires enema preparation